penborter/stretch/_posts/2022-12-31-Stretch-Theme.md

 The theme includes a JS-based theme switch button based on the two theme colours `$dark` and `$light`.

-Basically the colours are swapped throughout when the button is clicked, with some minor exceptions that can be found in the [layout.scss], under the `[data-theme="dark"]` styles.
+Basically the colours are swapped throughout when the button is clicked, with some minor exceptions that can be found in [layout.scss](https://github.com/penborter/stretch-theme/blob/main/_sass/layout.scss), under the `[data-theme="dark"]` styles.
 The two colour system will still work if the theme switch button isn't included.

 ### List.html

-You can choose how to display your collections using the [`list.html`]() layout.
+You can choose how to display your collections using the [`list.html`](https://github.com/penborter/stretch-theme/blob/main/_layouts/list.html) layout.
 This layout has three versions, depending on the front matter you include in your page.
 See the template's [books](/books), [posts](/posts), and [projects](/projects) pages for examples of the three layouts.

 1. A plain list of collection items - set `layout: list` with no other changes required. *E.g.: [Books](/books)*
 2. A list of collection items separated by year - `layout: list` and `by_date: true` in the front matter. *E.g.: [Posts](/posts)*